chrisrcoles/stepful/README.md

 - Students can create slots for any time in the future, regardless if they conflict with current slots
 - No login or authentication is required for the MVP
 - No testing is required for the MVP

+### Improvements
+- Add authentication and authorization
+- Deploy the application to a cloud provider
+- Unit, integration and end to end tests
+- CI/CD pipeline
+- Improve API documentation
+- Optimize how React app is loading data
+- Add more features to the dashboard - most immediately as a student being able to see past booked slots